- Military Life Cycle

 - Find additional military and civilian resources

-Remember that as a victim of domestic abuse, you are not alone.
-Victim advocates are available to provide you with information and resources.
-And you don’t have to be experiencing a crisis to speak with a victim advocate — they can support you regardless of what state your relationship is in.
-Read more about your domestic abuse reporting options while in the military, and know that if you have questions, your victim advocate can help.
+Remember, you are not alone.
+Domestic abuse victim advocates are available to provide you with information and resources.
+You don’t have to be experiencing a crisis to speak with a victim advocate — they are here to support you.
+Read more about your domestic abuse reporting options while in the military, and know that if you have questions, a victim advocate can help.